gastonschabas/rumble-on-scala/README.md

 providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.

+- **[sbt-native-packager](https://sbt-native-packager.readthedocs.io/en/stable/index.html)**: SBT native packager lets
+you build application packages in native formats and offers different archetypes for common configurations, such as simple Java apps or server applications.

 - **[random-data-generator](https://github.com/DanielaSfregola/random-data-generator)**: A library to generate random data for test purposes, using ScalaCheck and scalacheck-shapeless.